Lina Maddah Souheil

-Josep Maria Arauzo & Maria Llop
+Josep Maria Arauzo Carod

-Lina MAddah holds a Bachelor's Degree in Economics from the American University of Science & Technology (Lebanon) and a Master's Degree in Economics from Beirut Arab University (Lebanon).
+Lina Maddah holds a Bachelor's Degree in Economics from the American University of Science & Technology (Lebanon) and a Master's Degree in Economics from Beirut Arab University (Lebanon).
 She is at the Department of Economics at Universitat Rovira i Virgili (URV).
 Her work deals with the dynamics of Cultural and Creative Industries, their economic contribution in Catalonia, in addition to their spatial distribution and clustering patterns.
-Throughout her first and second years in the PhD program, she has participated in several national and international economic platforms which deal with smart specialization, economic geography, urban economics and regional sciences.
+Throughout her first and second years in the PhD programme, she has participated in several national and international economic platforms which deal with smart specialization, economic geography, urban economics and regional sciences.

 Project: Cultural and Creative Industries as Drivers of Economic Growth in Catalonia